jstark/thrust/README.md

 thrust
 ======

-A physics engine written in Rust
+A physics engine (THAT WILL BE) written in Rust

 ```
 $ rustpkg install github.com/jstark/thrust